plotly/dash-labs/docs/DOCUMENTATION.md

 # Chapter 2: The template layout system
 Dash Express introduces a template system that makes it possible to quickly add components to a pre-defined template.
 As will be described below, the template system integrates with `@app.callback`, but templates can also be used independently of `@app.callback`.

 Templates that are included with Dash Express are located in the `dx.templates` package.
-The convention is to assign a template instance to a variable named `tp`.
-Components can then be added to the template with `tp.add_component`
+The convention is to assign a template instance to a variable named `tpl`.
+Components can then be added to the template with `tpl.add_component`

 [demos/template_system1.py](demos/template_system1.py)